Board of Directors

 Douglas Tallamy, Professor, Department of Entomology and Wildlife Ecology, University of Delaware

-Bryan Connolly, Assistant Professor of Biology, Framingham State University
+Bryan Connolly, Assistant Professor of Biology, Eastern Connecticut State University

 Kristin Andres, Southeastern MA, Cape & Islands